Saint Louis University Career Services has many resources for you to use during your job search process, both online and in person.

 If you are ready to report an experiential learning opportunity, you can do so on the Handshake platform.
 Please see the PDF guide provided below to complete this process:

 Resumes and Cover Letters

-Career Services can support you in the development of your job or internship application materials.
+Career Services can support you in developing your job or internship application materials.
 These services include document critiques, sample documents and electronic document storage via Handshake.

-A resume is a summary of your qualifications for employment and is often required when you apply for a job.
+A resume summarizes your qualifications for employment and is often required when you apply for a job.
 It typically outlines the type of position you are seeking and highlights your education, experience, skills and other relevant information.
-A cover letter provides prospective employers with an introduction to you and how your skills, education and experience fit their open position.
+A cover letter introduces prospective employers to you and how your skills, education and experience fit their open position.

 The primary purpose of a resume and cover letter is to get you an interview.
 The goal of the interview is to be offered the position.

 Resumes are generally reviewed within 24-72 hours.
 Allow extra time for review if you submit a resume before a University holiday or the weekend.

 Resume and Cover Letter Handouts